LibriVox/librivox-catalog/CONTRIBUTING.md

 server.
 They come with a [database snapshot] that has been [scrubbed][database-scrub-script] of all personal information.

-Please follow the instructions in that repo for getting set up locally, and then you can navigate to https://librivox.org/search to view the catalog.
+Please follow the instructions in that repo for getting set up locally and configuring your hosts file, and then you can navigate to https://librivox.org/search to view the catalog.
 (It uses a self-signed cert locally, so you should expect a safety warning.)

 [librivox-ansible]: https://github.com/LibriVox/librivox-ansible
 [database snapshot]: https://github.com/LibriVox/librivox-ansible/blob/master/roles/db_import/files/librivox_catalog_scrubbed.sql.bz2